 What about inclement weather?

-Rain Plan: Should the weather be inclement, Commencement exercises will be moved to the Robert A. Bristol '31 Field House at the Caird Center for Sports and Recreation.
-WGVA (1240 AM and 96.1 FM), WEOS (89.5 and 90.3 FM) and WHWS 105.7 FM will make continuous announcements Sunday morning beginning at 7 a.m.
-You may also call (315) 781- 3150 or check the Daily Update for the most current information regarding location.
+Rain Plan: WGVA (1240 AM and 96.1 FM), WEOS (89.5 and 90.3 FM) and WHWS 105.7 FM will make continuous announcements Sunday morning beginning at 7 a.m.
+You may also call (315) 781- 3150 and ask for the most current information regarding location or check the HWS Update for the most current information regarding location.
 Special parking and shuttle services will be made available should the rain plan be implemented.

 Can parents and guests stay in residence hall rooms?

-Rooms are available for families in residence halls on Friday, Saturday, and Sunday nights.
+Rooms are available for families in residence halls on Friday, Saturday, and Sunday nights for $100 per room per night.
 These dormitory rooms have two twin beds with shared bathrooms and limited amenities.

 Staying in the residence halls is convenient and economical, but it is not luxurious!
 Dorm rooms are equipped with the basics – sheets on a twin bed, a blanket, a pillow, small towels and soap.
 You may want to pack an alarm clock, additional towels, and extra blanket, a fan and anything else you may need to be more comfortable.
 Most residence halls are not air conditioned, so if you are sensitive to heat or have health related needs, we encourage you to consider staying at a hotel, bed and breakfast, or rent a house.